hmrc/income-tax-mtd-changelog/README.md

   - `Delete Other Expenses`
   - `Retrieve Other Expenses`

-* The name of `Create And Amend Employment Expenses` is updated to include `Create`.
+* `Amend Employment Expenses` renamed to `Create And Amend Employment Expenses`

-* The name of `Create And Amend Other Expenses` is updated to include `Create`, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023-1).
+* `Amend Other Expenses` renamed to `Create And Amend Other Expenses`

 ### individuals-income-received-api

 The following changes are now available in production:
-* For the following endpoints, some error response status codes are corrected from 403 Forbidden to 400 Bad Request:
+* Some error response status codes are corrected from 403 to 400 for the following endpoints:
   * `Add a UK Savings Account`
   * `Create and Amend ‘Report and Pay Capital Gains Tax on Property’ Overrides (PPD)`
   * `Ignore Employment`
   * `Unignore Employment`
   * `Amend Custom Employment`
   * `Delete Custom Employment`
-* Updated Endpoint `Create and Amend Savings Income`
+* Updated endpoint `Create and Amend Savings Income`
   * `foreignTaxCreditRelief` is changed from mandatory to optional
-* Updated Endpoint `Create and Amend Employment Financial Details`
+* Updated endpoint `Create and Amend Employment Financial Details`
   *  New error `NOT_ALLOWED_OFF_PAYROLL_WORKER` is added
 * Documentation is updated:
 * `Capital Gains on Residential Property Disposals` resources are updated